DataDropApp/dd-push-js/README.md

 ## How do you use it?

-1. Load the library:
+1. Load the library.
   If you're using node:
   ```
   var ddPush = require("dd-push-js");
   ```
   If you're using a browser:
   ```
   <script src="bower_components/dd-push-js/dist/dd-push.min.js"></script>
   ```

-2. Config the push:
+2. Config the push.
   ```
   var push1 = ddPush.push({url : "#### your url here ###", key: "#### your key here ###"});
   ```